At-Large Position 4

 Amanda K. Edwards serves as the Houston City Council Member in At-Large Position 4.
 She is also an attorney and native Houstonian with a passion for building communities through public service.
 Currently, Amanda serves as Vice Chair of the Budget and Fiscal Affairs Committee.
 She also serves on the Economic Development Committee and the Transportation, Technology and Infrastructure Committee.
 Amanda strives to innovatively address the city’s fiscal challenges and its urban core needs to move all of Houston forward so that it can be the place where the Gulf Coast and the world’s future meet.

 Amanda is a graduate of Eisenhower High School in Aldine ISD.
 She earned a B.A. in Political Science from Emory University, where she served as president of the undergraduate student body and was later inducted into the Emory University Hall of Fame.
 Amanda completed her education by earning her J.D. from Harvard Law School.
-Amanda has served and continues to serve on a litany of boards, such as the National League of Cities and Texas Lyceum, and remains active with service organizations including Alpha Kappa Alpha Sorority, Inc., the Houston Chapter of The Links, Inc., and the American Leadership Forum.
+Amanda has served on a litany of boards.
+She currently serves on the Advisory Council of Accelerator for America, the Board of Directors for the National League of Cities and Texas Lyceum.
+Amanda remains active with service organizations including Alpha Kappa Alpha Sorority, Inc., the Houston Chapter of The Links, Inc., and the American Leadership Forum.
 She resides in Midtown and attends St. Monica Catholic Church in Acres Homes.
 More ...